All you need to know about ECO and ECO+

 The Energy Company Obligation (ECO) scheme is a government energy efficiency program to help reduce carbon emissions and tackle fuel poverty in the UK.
 Energy Suppliers are obligated to take part in the scheme to improve the ability of low-income, fuel-poor and vulnerable households to heat their homes.

-ECO+ will launch in Summer 2023, and we are currently waiting for the full details of the scheme.
-We will update this blog as and when we know more.
+This scheme will launch later in 2023.
+We are currently waiting for the full details, which we hope to have from Ofgem by summer 2023.
+We will update this blog when we know more.

 ECO4 scheme